jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 A crucial part of any ancient DNA study is to control for preservation of the DNA content of any analysed samples.
-Due to taphonomic processes, the original endogenous DNA can be come very degraded and also entire lost.
+Due to taphonomic processes, the original endogenous DNA can be come very degraded and also entirely lost.
 This can lead to samples containing only contaminant DNA and thus cause major skews and complications in downstream analysis.
-Identifying both well-preserved samples containing a sufficient fraction of the original microbiome, but equally that they DNA is not derived from modern contamination.
+Identifying well-preserved samples containing a sufficient fraction of the original microbiome is critical, but equally so is assessing that their DNA is not derived from modern contamination.

 ### R8.1 Cumulative Percent Decay Plots

 The MALT OTU table(s) alone does not give us much information about the genetic preservation of the original oral signature within each individual.

-To get a rapid idea of the level of identifiable oral taxa in each individual, I came up with a simple visualisation, based on the decay of the fraction of oral taxa identified when looking fro most to least abundant taxa within a sample, to show how abundant the (hpoefully endogenous) oral signal in the samples are.
-The concept is further described in the main publication, but a schematic on how to interpret them can be seen here:
+To get a rapid idea of the level of identifiable oral taxa in each individual, I came up with a simple visualisation to show how abundant the (hpoefully endogenous) oral signal in the samples are.
+It is based on the decay of the fraction of oral taxa identified when looking from most to least abundant taxa within a sample.
+The concept is further described in the main publication supplement, but a schematic on how to interpret them can be seen here:

 ---